 We expect the global economy to continue to expand, which is consistent with corporate profits going up.
 We also believe there is the potential for AI themes to drive both strong economy wide productivity and continued solid profit gains among the AI pick and shovel plays.
 However, we believe only a small equity overweight is appropriate.
 For one, there is limited room for cyclical economic growth.
-Most economies are close to full employment and labour force participation is high.
+Most economies are close to full employment and there isn't much scope for labour force participation to rise.
 Meanwhile, US president Trump's immigration clampdown is weighing on labour force growth.
 The upshot is that there's limited room for job growth, meaning there's limited room for aggregate demand to expand.
-Further, US equity valuation multiples, concentration risk, growth expectations among the AI plays, and trade uncertainty are all elevated.
+Further, US equity valuation multiples, concentration risk, growth expectations among the AI plays are all elevated.
+Finally, the large increase in US tariffs should weigh on global growth and result in higher inflation than would otherwise be the case.